Bhagyapatel0914/java-code/README.md

 # java-code
 - Code of Data Structure and Algorithms
-- Beginner friendly and also consist sol advance leetcode Question
+- Beginner friendly and also consist sol of advance leetcode Question
 - Repo consist of optimized code & also provide the solution of
 - advance Question made as easy as possible
 - Connect with me :-